top of page

 Pediatric dentist discussing child dental habits with parent and toddler during visit to prevent cavities and improve oral health

-Dentists recommend brushing for at least 2 minutes, twice a day.
-But most children:
+Dentists recommend brushing for 2 full minutes, twice daily.

 This leaves bacteria behind, especially in: